-- 47. Both debt pools will see increasing interest rates in the next few years, which should then start to fall towards the end of the period.
-The average interest rate on HRA debt is higher than the general fund (GF) debt as that pool contains a higher proportion of older debt taken out at higher interest rates. - 48.
+- 47. Both debt pools will see high interest rates in the beginning of next year, which should then start to fall slowly throughout the end of the period.
+The average interest rate on HRA debt is higher than the General Fund (GF) debt as that pool contains a higher proportion of older debt taken out at higher interest rates. - 48.
 Treasury management decisions on the structure and timing of borrowing will be made independently for the GF and HRA.
 Interest on loans will be calculated in accordance with proper accounting practices.
 This will require interest expenditure on external borrowing attributed to HRA loans being allocated to the HRA.
 Interest expenditure on external borrowing attributed to the GF will be allocated to the GF. - 49.
 Following changes to the DLUHC guidance, the council needs to report debt relating to commercial activities/non-financial investments separately.
 The Council confirms that we do not currently have any debt relating to commercial activities/non-financial investments and there are no plans for this to change during the term of this report.